triccyx/txlog/README.md

 target_link_libraries(mytarget PRIVATE txlog)
 ```

-## 3.1.
+## 2.1.
 Severity

-The severity level are the following:
+The severity levels are as follows:

 -   critical
 -   exception